 Best chicken coop ventilation: 7 strategies that actually work

-The best ventilation for a chicken coop is passive stack-effectβ high outlets near the roof peak paired with low intakes near the floor, sized at roughly 1 sq ft of vent area per 10 sq ft of coop floor and climate-adjusted from there.
-It moves air continuously without electricity, doesn't break, and works for any backyard coop from a 4Γ8 prefab to an 8Γ12 walk-in.
-Every βbestβ pick below is a variation on that pattern.
+For a typical backyard flock, the best ventilation is passive stack effect: high outlets near the roof peak, low intakes near the floor, sized at roughly 1 sq ft of vent per 10 sq ft of coop floor and climate-adjusted from there.
+No fan, no electricity, no moving parts to fail.
+Skip the powered-fan guides until you've sized passive vent area first β every βbestβ pick below is a variation on the high-plus-low pattern.

 1. Passive stack-effect ventilation (the default)

-Stack effect is the physics of warm humid air rising and exiting through high openings while cooler fresh air enters through low openings.
-It's the default backyard solution because it requires no power, no maintenance, and no moving parts.
-Inside the coop, warm air from bird respiration and bedding rises off the floor; the warmer-and-more-humid plume reaches the peak and exits through the high outlet; ambient air enters at the floor to replace it; the cycle runs continuously day and night.
+Stack effect is the physics of warm humid air rising out of high openings while cooler fresh air enters through low ones.
+It's the default for a backyard coop because it has no power draw, no maintenance, and nothing to break.
+Warm air from respiration and bedding rises off the floor, exits through the high outlet, and ambient air enters at the bottom to replace it β running day and night without anyone touching it.
+Don't overthink this one.
+It is the answer for the overwhelming majority of backyard coops, and everything else on this list is either a piece of stack-effect plumbing or a niche augmentation.

 The pairing is non-negotiable.
-A coop with high vents and no low intake stalls at equilibrium pressure within a few minutes β air can't leave through the top if no air enters at the bottom.
-Conversely, low vents alone don't drive enough buoyancy to clear the moisture load overnight.
+A coop with high vents and no low intake stalls quickly β air can't leave the top if nothing enters at the bottom.
+Low vents alone don't generate enough buoyancy to clear overnight moisture.
 Build both.

 2. Ridge vents (the high-vent workhorse)